25 Impressive bathroom designs for small spaces

 #11 Throw out the bath

 Before you close the page, this idea isn’t as crazy as it first sounds.
 Baths take up a lot of space and if you don’t have much of it available, then it’s worth considering a range of simple bathroom design ideas!

 Showering is quicker, more eco-efficient and a shower uses a lot less space.
 Try using a frameless shower enclosure to create a more inviting, larger-feeling space.
-It’s worth choosing a frameless shower enclosure with sliding shower doors as they take up less space as hinged doors.
+Thanks to sliding doors, this type of shower takes up less space.

 If you can’t stomach the idea of removing your bath, then maybe replacing your existing one with a smaller bath.
 There’s plenty of choice of small baths available, that are very affordable.
 If you can, purchase one with hidden storage.